-S e Smooth wooden or tile floor Fast - Low Friction Fast - Low Friction The vehicle moves faster since there is less friction or resistance Sweater on a surface (bumpy or uneven surface) Cement floor / Carpet Grass Dirt or Rubble 30 minutes There is another reason that the movement of object is affected, which is that of Inertia: All objects try to stay in one place unless a force makes them travel somewhere else.
-Hold a ball and run, while running just place the ball on the ground.
-Will it stay still, or will it continue moving?
-Try sitting on a carpet / mat and ask a family member to quickly pull the carpet / mat while you are sitting on it.
-The reason your body jerks is because of inertia your body tries to stay in the resting phase while the mat gets pulled and forces you to move forward.
-This resistance of your body to moving forward is called inertia.
-Learners can try the magician's trick of pulling a tablecloth quickly from under cutlery and crockery (it is better to try unbreakable items).
-If the tablecloth is pulled in a swift motion and not an angle, then the objects on the table will land in the same place 15 minutes Learners will design their o own rubber- band car.
+- There is another force that affects movement of an object: Inertia: All objects try to stay in one place unless a force makes them travel somewhere else. - Hold a ball and run, while running just place the ball on the ground.
+Will it stay still, or will it continue moving? - Try sitting on a carpet/mat and ask a family member to quickly pull the carpet/mat while you are sitting on it.
+The reason your body jerks is because of inertia.
+Your body tries to stay in the resting phase while the mat gets pulled and forces you to move forward.
+This resistance of your body to moving forward is called inertia. - Try the magician's trick of pulling a tablecloth quickly from under cutlery and crockery (it is better to try unbreakable items).
+If the tablecloth is pulled in a swift motion and not at an angle, then the objects on the table will land in the same place

+• You will now design your own rubber-band car.